ruvesh/mousey/README.md

 # mousey
-A Mouse Robot, which does mousey things :p
+An interactive CLI Mouse Robot, which does mousey things :p

 ---